IVIanuu/injekt/README.md

 # Inject injectables
-You can automatically inject dependencies into functions and classes by marking parameters with @Inject
+You can automatically inject dependencies into functions and classes by marking parameters with @Inject:
 ```kotlin
 // functions
 infix operator fun <T> T.compareTo(other: T, @Inject comparator: Comparator<T>) = ...